XFI & Other coins

 When working with dncli amounts need to be integers, so convert your amount to integer before executing any command.

-As it's the same 18 decimals places, like in ETH, you can use same resources to convert amounts, like this one (use ether-wei pair).
+As it's the same 18 decimals places, like in ETH, you can use same resources to convert amounts, (use ether-wei pair).

 XFI is a built-in type inside Dfinance's standard library which you can use to send transactions envolving XFI coin.
-Here's how it looks like (link to GitHub):
+Here's how it looks like ():

 Module can be imported from standard library: